 In order to sell agricultural raw materials with origin Austria as sustainable, a 'Confirmation of the registered farmer' form must be given in Original to the first purchaser.
 This Confirmation has to be hand over with the beginning of the deliveries.

 With this form the agricultural holding verifys that he fulfils the above-mentioned requirements of a registered farmer.
 The "Confirmation of the registered farmer" must be given for every harvest year.

-The form is available on the AMA website as well as from the certification body appointed by the AMA.
+The form is available on the AMA website.